UNITED STATES BANKRUPTCY COURT

 Most uncontested Chapter 13 confirmation hearings and many uncontested Chapter 13 motions are handled by the Chapter 13 Trustee without the Judge present in the courtroom.
 These matters are presented to the Court by agreed or uncontested proposed orders.
 However, even if the Judge is not present, court is in session and the proceedings are recorded.
 All rules regarding courtroom decorum apply, including dress code and use of mobile phones.
 Please be advised that the Court often listens to the uncontested Chapter 13 docket from Chambers.

-Telephonic appearances are now permitted at Chapter 13 calendars through CourtSolutions.
-Please refer to the Judge's guidelines and procedures in the "Telephonic Appearance" section.
+Starting on August 2, 2021, Chapter 13 calendars will be held by Zoom.
+Please refer to the Judge’s guidelines and procedures in the “Hearings” section.

 Proposed Orders.
 “Chapter 13 orders heard on the consent calendar must state in the proposed order that the matter was heard on the consent calendar and that no one objected to the motion/objection.”